The Best Time Blocking Apps in 2026: 9 Tools Compared

 • No deep calendar sync — imports events but doesn't fully integrate

-• No productivity analysis or weekly reports
+• No productivity analysis or weekly and daily reports

 • Apple only — no Windows or Android